pranavc28/blog/content/posts/generative-ui-tinker.md

 ![Raw Qwen Leaderboard](/blog/images/raw_leaderboard.png)

 The raw model's leaderboard suffers from:
-- **Incomplete rendering**: May truncate the list of players or miss closing tags
 - **Static data**: Hardcoded player list with no dynamic updates or sorting
 - **Poor data structure**: Inconsistent formatting or missing key player attributes
 - **No interactivity**: Unable to filter, sort, or update leaderboard dynamically